Energy-related emissions up in December despite pandemic

 “The rebound in global carbon emissions toward the end of last year is a stark warning that not enough is being done to accelerate clean energy transitions worldwide," said the agency's executive director, Fatih Birol.
 "If governments don’t move quickly with the right energy policies, this could put at risk the world’s historic opportunity to make 2019 the definitive peak in global emissions.”

-Scientists have previously calculated that CO2 emissions fell by 7% during the full year 2020 as people stayed at home because of the pandemic.
+Scientists have previously calculated that emissions of carbon dioxide, the main greenhouse gas responsible for global warming, fell by 7% during the full year 2020 as people stayed at home because of the pandemic.

+The U.N.
+Environment Program has said such a decline would be needed every year for the next decade if the world is going to stay on track to meet the Paris climate accord’s goal of keeping average temperatures from rising by 2 degrees Celsius (3.6 Fahrenheit) — ideally no more than 1.5C (2.7F) — compared with pre-industrial times.

 “Our numbers show we are returning to carbon-intensive business-as-usual,” said Birol.
 "These latest numbers are a sharp reminder of the immense challenge we face in rapidly transforming the global energy system.”